deltafi/deltafi/deltafi-docs/public/docs/operating/deltafile_analytics.md

 Annotation Allow-List:
 By default, no annotations submitted with a DeltaFile or survey event are stored in the analytics system.
-If you wish to record annotations for grouping or filtering, you must explicitly specify a comma-separated list of keys in the `allowedAnalyticsAnnotations` property (configured via the GUI or CLI).
+If you wish to record annotations for grouping or filtering, you must explicitly specify a comma-separated list of keys in the `allowedAnalyticsAnnotations` property (configured via the GUI or TUI).
 Only those annotation keys present in this allow-list will be inserted into the analytics database.

-Example configuration in the GUI or CLI:
+Example configuration in the GUI or TUI:

     allowedAnalyticsAnnotations="annotation1,annotation2,annotation3"